-- Maintain your operative dressing, loosen bandage if swelling occurs. - It is normal for the knee to bleed and swell following surgery if blood soaks onto the ACE bandage, do not become alarmed reinforce with additional dressing - Remove surgical dressing on the second post-operative day if minimal drainage is present, apply band-aids or a clean dressing over incisions and change daily you may then shave as long as the wounds remain sealed with the band-aid - To avoid infection, keep surgical incisions clean and dry you may shower by placing a large garbage bag over your brace starting the day after surgery - NO immersion of operative leg (i.e. bath)
+- Maintain your operative dressing, loosen bandage if swelling of the foot and ankle occurs - It is normal for the knee to bleed and swell following surgery if blood soaks onto the ACE bandage, do not become alarmed reinforce with additional dressing - Remove surgical dressing on the third post-operative day if minimal drainage is present, apply band-aids or a clean dressing over incisions and change daily you may then shave as long as the wounds remain sealed with the band-aid - Put the hinged brace immediately back on after shower, over an ace bandage. - To avoid infection, keep surgical incisions clean and dry you may shower by placing a large garbage bag over your brace starting the day after surgery - NO immersion of operative leg (i.e. bath)